defiprime/defiprime1/about.md

 title: About this site
 ---

-# About this site
+# What is this?

 I've been researching DeFi ecosystem for several weeks, and can't find a good list of actually working products without gimmicks and bullshit.
 That's why I decided to make this site featuring best DeFI products.

 ## Definition of 'the best DeFi Products'
 * Are you feel comfortable to recommend this product to your IRL friends?
 * Working product on the mainnet (Not coming soon, Not testnet)
 * Visible product traction (Not empty marketplace, Not empty order book)